basedayy/ayyofficial/README.md

 A: I've been working on a Fully free as possible website to work that might help me.

-It is https://www.baseday.tk (pronounced based ay).
+It is https://www.basedayy.tk (pronounced based ayy).

 **Q: when did you start working on the website?**